 - Onshore agencies might cost you more, however they tend to be a lower risk option because they fall under your local consumer laws, you can often deal with them face to face, and they have vast resources at their disposal.

-If you’re very concerned about hiring the best to develop your app, look for agencies which have good credentials.
-This should include a vast body of work you can look at, good reviews from past clients or even mentions such as rewards or write-ups on tech sites.
+If you’re concerned about hiring the best to develop your app, look for agencies that have reputable credentials.
+This should include a vast body of work you can look at, good reviews from past clients, or even mentions such as rewards or write-ups on tech sites.
 This type of agency will cost you, but your app is likely to be in safe hands.

 By now you’ve figured out there is no one right answer to how much it costs to develop an app.
 You’re going to get a different answer depending on all of the variables discussed above, so what we can do here is look at some averages.

 The following information was taken from a 2017 Clutch survey:

 - Average hourly rates for development in the USA are $100 to $150 per hour.

 - Maximum costs at those rates were $485,000 to $727,500.